-Open Engagement 2018 — SUSTAINABILITY will take place May 11–13, 2018 at the Queens Museum and a constellation of sites across the city.
+Open Engagement 2018 — SUSTAINABILITY will take place May 11–13, 2018 at the Queens Museum and a constellation of sites across New York City.
 This year’s conference will feature presenters including Lucy Lippard and Mel Chin.
-More presenters will be confirmed and announced in late winter.

 This year OE will offer a sliding scale registration fee ranging starting at $75.
 We also encourage folks who cannot attend the conference (due to scheduling or other non-financial reasons) to consider making a donation of any size.
 Your contribution will enable us to subsidize the cost of attendance for current presenters and those in need.